akiryk/tutorials-learning-lessons/java.md

 Add some code.
 To run, hover over the Main class in sidebar and choose `Run main.main()`

+## Numerical types in Java

+Whole numbers: int, short, long
+Decimals: double, float
+Float is more performant, but gives a smaller range.

+When we say a language represents `int` values with 32 bits, we mean that every <code>int</code> will have 32 1s and 0s.
+For example:
+<code>00000000000000000000000000000011</code> represents 3.
+In Java, a double is 64 bits.

 ## Extending Classes
 Java uses generic types just like TypeScript.
 ```Java